xtdb/xtdb/docs/competitors.md

 It's worth noting that the current Datomic homepage focusing on auditing aspects of the time-line, and not the business time:

-"Chronological: Because Datomic stores all data by default, you can audit how and when changes were made."
+    Chronological: Because Datomic stores all data by default, you can audit how and when changes were made.

 https://db-engines.com/en/system/Datomic